Active STATE

 layla h. v. commonwealth of virginia

-The parties appeared in court for oral argument in Richmond, Virginia on March 12, 2024 and now await a decision from the Virginia Court of Appeals that could put their case back on the path to trial.
+The parties appeared in court for oral argument in Richmond, Virginia on March 12, 2024, advocating for their right to trial, and on June 26, 2024, Judge Beales at the Virginia Court of Appeals dismissed the youth-led climate case.

 Current Status